zzonyo/trust-docs-test/source/index.html.md

 ### Response Content

-<aside class="notice">The returned data object is an array represents one recent timestamp; each timestamp object again is an array represents all trades occurred at this timestamp.</aside>
+<aside class="notice">The returned data object is an array which represents one recent timestamp; each timestamp object again is an array which represents all trades occurred at this timestamp.</aside>
 | Field     | Data Type | Description                                                  |
 | --------- | --------- | ------------------------------------------------------------ |
 | id        | integer   | The unique trade id of this trade (to be obsoleted)          |